grumpyjames/birding-almanac/features/a-200-bird-year/part-07-suffolk.md

 Pipits), but the best thing is the tranquillity of the place.
 Thursday suddenly seems like a very long time ago.
 What a place.

-There is still no sign of the c-a-r on the way back, and we feel thoroughly vindicated in our decision to go for an explore instead.
+There is still no sign of the C-A-R on the way back, and we feel thoroughly vindicated in our decision to go for an explore instead.
 Onward to Aldeburgh...